-Here is how you can get to Montanita or Puerto Lopex by bus:
+Here is how you can get to Montanita or Puerto Lopez by bus:

 Take an overnight bus to the city of Guayaquil.
-From there you can connect to another bus ( bus company CLP) that takes you directly to Montanita for 6usd.
-If you want to go to Puerto Lopez, stay on the bus for another 50 minutes or so until it reaches Puerto Lopez.
+From there you can connect to another bus (bus company CLP) that takes you directly to Montanita for 6 USD.
+If you want to go to Puerto Lopez, stay on the bus for another 45 minutes or so until it reaches Puerto Lopez.

-Taking the overnight buses either from Lima or Mancora to Guayaquil (Civa have regular services) and once again connecting from there to Montanita with CLP.
+Taking the overnight buses either from Lima or Mancora to Guayaquil (Civa have regular services) and as I described above, there are connecting buses from there to Montanita with the bus company CLP.

 There are two options for staying close to the Poor Man’s Galapagos (or Isla de la Plata) since you are not allowed to spend the night on the island itself.
 You can stay at either Puerto Lopez and Montanita.

-We stayed in Montanita as the town offered the same tours but also boasted some amazing nightlife and the laid back surfers’ lifestyle.
+We stayed in Montanita as the town offered the same tours to the Poor Man’s Galapagos, but also boasted some amazing nightlife and the laid back surfers’ lifestyle.

 Some great choices for places to stay in Montanita are:

 Nativa Bambu Ecolodge (high budget) – This hotel is as eco-friendly as it gets in Ecuador!
-They have an infinity pool overlooking the beach as well ass have a bar and restaurant on site!
+They have an infinity pool overlooking the beach as well as have a bar and restaurant on-site!
 We consider it a “high” budget but you only pay about $100 USD for a double room with a sea view and breakfast!
 Click here for availability and exact prices.

 If you want a little more luxury then consider staying in Puerto Lopez.
 Here, you’ll find some really nice hotels right on the beach!